c4arl0s/ViewControllerLIfeCycle_CreatingStateLab/README.md

 2019-05-04 10:48:49.747136-0500 CreatingStateLab[11053:1702596] applicationDidBecomeActive:
 ```

 # Now double-tap the home button.
+In this appears all the apps to scroll them.

 ``` console
 2019-05-04 10:46:18.564743-0500 CreatingStateLab[11053:1702596] application:didFinishLaunchingWithOptions: